 An individual who is alert, oriented, and has the ability to understand the circumstances surrounding his/her illness or impairment, as well as the possible risks associated with refusing treatment and/or transport, typically is considered to have decision-making capacity.
-Decision-making capacity should be demonstrated and documented as defined by the presence of all 4 criteria.
+Decision-making capacity should be demonstrated and documented as defined by the presence of all 4 criteria below.
+In addition, the decision to refuse treatment and/or transport must be made without undue influence from others.
 The patient must be able to: